 Simulations, gamification

-The last point is the tip of the Cone of Learning.
-Janoska describes it as follows: Think of the above diagram and the term "apple."
-Then take an apple and bite into it.
-Perceive the apple with all your senses while mentally repeating what you have learned about the apple so far.
+The last point is the pinnacle of the Cone of Learning.
+Janoska describes it as follows: Think of the diagram above and the term "apple."
+Then take an apple and take a bite.
+Perceive the apple with all your senses while mentally repeating what you have learned about the apple up to this point.

 Conclusion: How to make your online course successful with visual elements

-Let’s briefly review the essential points from this article:
+Let's briefly recap the key points from this article:

 Choose an LMS that is visually appealing and clear

-Structure your course clearly, for example with chapters
+Structure your course clearly, such as with chapters

 Convey your content through storytelling